netdata/netdata/exporting/prometheus/README.md

 wanted they can be re-enabled via `types=yes` and `help=yes`, e.g.
 `/api/v1/allmetrics?format=prometheus&types=yes&help=yes`

+Note that if enabled, the `# TYPE` and `# HELP` lines are repeated for every occurrence of a metric, which goes against the Prometheus documentation's [specification for these lines](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md#comments-help-text-and-type-information).

 ### Names and IDs

 Netdata supports names and IDs for charts and dimensions.
 Usually IDs are unique identifiers as read by the system and